 This opportunity is for HD juniors considering a career in education.
 Collaborating with the College of Education, this experience provides research opportunities for HD juniors who are interested in designing, implementing, and studying learning experiences for elementary and middle school children and their families using both low and high tech tools.
 The goal of the project is to understand how children develop design thinking, systems thinking, and computational thinking skills through playing and creating games.

-Part of the culmination of the HD program is HD 495: Field Experience in Human Development.
-During this course, students are required to volunteer a minimum of 90 hours at a pre-determined site listed on the Cal State S4 database.
-Orientations for the 495 course and the simultaneous fieldwork experience are required for all interns to attend a semester prior to the beginning of the course and internship experience.
-This provides time for the intern to complete any interviews or health and background checks which are required by their selected sites.
-Both face to face and online orientations are available, depending on individual student’s preferences.
-HD internships are voluntary and are an opportunity for interns to experience the day to day requirements of a possible career choice.
+Part of the culmination of the HD program is taking HD 495: Field Experience in Human Development.
+The course is normally taken during one’s senior year.
+As part of the course, students are required to do a minimum of 90 hours of field experience at an approved site listed on the Community Engagement listing of approved agencies by visit the Cal State S4 Database .
+Orientations for the HD495 course are mandatory to be taken a semester prior to the beginning of the course (normally a week or two before priority registration).
+This allows for time for the student to complete any interviews or health and background checks, which are often required by many field sites (especially those working with vulnerable populations, such as, children and patients).
+Both face-to-face and online course orientations are available, depending on individual student’s preferences.
+HD internships are normally voluntary.
+You can contact the instructor or HD internship coordinator for more information.
+The required field experience for HD495 provides an opportunity for students to experience the day-to-day requirements of a possible career choice in the field of Human Development.
 Some sites even hire their previous interns!

 In order to meet the needs of HD students, the department has established the following four options for experiencing an HD internship: